vicentealencar/mimic3-benchmarks/README.md

 Use the following command to train logistic regression.
 The best model we got used L2 regularization with `C=0.001`:

        python -um mimic3models.in_hospital_mortality.logistic.main --l2 --C 0.001 --output_dir mimic3models/in_hospital_mortality/logistic

+The following command can be used to save the dataset used for training the logistic regression model.
+This command will concatenate train, validation and test sets into a single csv file, which could, potentially, be leveraged for building models using different algorithms:

+       python -um mimic3models.in_hospital_mortality.logistic.main --output_dir mimic3models/in_hospital_mortality/logistic --generate-data-only

+The `generate-data-only` option wasn't included for the other models, however, a similar approach could be easily implemented.

 ### Decompensation prediction